ArduCAM/RaspberryPi/Multi_Camera_Adapter/Multi_Adapter_Board_2Channel/readme.md

 ##  C++ version code

-This code support Both cameras display at the same time
+This demo supports Both cameras display at the same time

 * Install the opencv library
 ```Bash